 - customer reviews

 If you choose to deploy your site to a shared hosting plan, make sure that your host provides account isolation.
 This ensures that one account can’t overload the server and cause problems for your website.
-Good hosting companies will also offer daily internal backups, but remember that you still need to do regular external backups (we’ll discuss this in more detail in part 3 of our series).
+Good hosting companies will also offer daily internal backups, but remember that you still need to do regular external backups.